Lemonade Insurance Review: Is Lemonade Insurance Good?

 Lemonade’s home insurance is nothing fancy, which is one of the reasons why it’s so affordable.
-You can add Extra Coverage for your personal belongings for up to $1,500 or add earthquake insurance if you live in California or Arkansas.
+You can add Extra Coverage for personal belongings valued at more than $1,500 (like jewelry) or add earthquake insurance if you live in California or Arkansas.
 Those are the only endorsements available, so the customization is pretty limited.

 The discounts for Lemonade home insurance are the same ones available for renters insurance.
 You can save money by bundling your policies, paying the annual premium in full, and having certain protective devices in your home.
 Compared to other insurers I’ve reviewed, Lemonade’s home insurance discounts are definitely lacking.